akselskaar/todoo-app/README.md

 openssl rand -base64 32 | pbcopy
 ```

+Create a new oAuth app in your GitHub settings and paste your secrets to the .env.local

-3. Start the database:
+Start the database:

 ```
 docker compose up -d
 ```

-4. Push schemas to database:
+Push schemas to database:

 ```
+pnpm generate
 pnpm push
 ```

-5. Start dev server:
+Start dev server:

 ```
 pnpm dev